 - as a faculty member working with students on independent research

-As a faculty supervisor, you should be willing to consult with students on:
+The HPRB counts on faculty supervisors to consult with students on:

 - appropriate research topics, methods, materials, and procedures